brandonmichaelhunter/HSSportsProfileAndRankings/README.md

 # High School Sports Profile and Rankings
 This project is a website that shows top 100 player profiles and rankings of high school basketball, baseball and football players across the US.
-The website and the data gathering was developed using Angular 11, .NET Core APIs, Python, MongoDB and Microsoft Azure.
+The website and the data gathering was developed using Angular 11, .NET Core APIs, Python, MongoDB\Docker and Microsoft Azure.

 ## Data Sources: